WHY OUR SPORTSWEAR IS VEGAN

 But what does this actually mean?

-For us as a company, being vegan certified means that our products nor any materials in them have undergone animal testing, no animal products or byproducts are used and we manage cross-contamination during the manufacturing process.
+For us as a company, being vegan means that our products nor any materials in them have undergone animal testing, no animal products or byproducts are used and we manage cross-contamination during the manufacturing process.
+This also means all our products are cruelty free.